Chè Bánh Lọt Recipe

 • Other handy tools: Scissors, a slotted skimmer, and another pot.

-Here, you’ll find all the needed ingredients for the cendol, the sugar syrup, and the coconut milk sauce.
+Here, you’ll find all the needed ingredients for 3 separate parts: the cendol, the sugar syrup, and the coconut milk sauce.

-• Tapioca flour and rice flour: The two main ingredients for making the jelly.
-These two kinds of flour give your cendol a chewy texture.
+• Tapioca flour and rice flour: The two main ingredients for making the jelly, which give your cendol a chewy texture.

 • Pandan leaves: For flavoring the cendol, adding more aroma, and creating a beautiful green color.